The deadline for submission for the 2018 Jensen Fellowship is January 15, 2018.

 The Jensen Fellowship recipient must report to Phi Beta Kappa every two months in both English and French.
 At the end of the fellowship, the Fellow must submit a summary report in English and French, which may be submitted (preferably in French) to a scholarly publication such as The French Review.

-Before applying, interested candidates should thoroughly read the application form and notes regarding eligibility requirements.
+Before applying, interested candidates should thoroughly read the application form and the eligibility requirements .

-Completed application forms and recommendation & transcript forms should be send electronically to Jen Horneman.
+Completed application forms should be sent electronically to Jen Horneman.

 Please direct questions about the award or the nomination process to Jen Horneman via email or at 202-745-3287.